michaelschiltz/materialmarkets/course_outline_with_references.md

 ### 6. The first true derivatives market in history?: the Osaka Dojima rice certificates market and the birth of 'how to get rich fast'-literature

+* Moss, David A., and Eugene Kintgen.
+2009.
+"The Dojima Rice Market and the Origins of Futures Trading," January. https://www.hbs.edu/faculty/Pages/item.aspx?num=36846.
+* Yasuo, TAKATSUKI.
+2022. *The Dojima Rice Exchange: From Rice Trading to Index Futures Trading in Edo-Period Japan*.
+Tokyo, Japan: Japan Publishing Industry Foundation for Culture.

 ### 7. The discovery of *chance* in renaissance Europe: dice,averages, annuities and actuarial science

 * (Goetzmann & Rouwenhorst, 2005: 207-224)